 Sixteen-year-old Tim (Antoine Olivier Pilon) is a shy and introspective teenager struggling with a gang of bullies headed by Jeff (Lou-Pascal Tremblay) in school.
 Tim and his nemesis are both vying for a slot in the national 800m competition, which makes their rivalry even more pronounced.
 Tim’s best friend Francis (Robert Naylor) is also a victim of bullying.
 The gang is adamant that the boys have an affair, and this will drive both students to very extreme and different measures in order to deal with the situation.

 We eventually find out that Tim used to be a star runner, but he stopped a couple of years earlier when his mother passed away.
 Now he sees the opportunity to turn the tables and get even with the arrogant and manipulative Jeff, but an expected event suddenly gets on this way, posing a major dilemma.
-The narrative gradually evolves into what seems to be a race between homophobia and tolerance, but it suddenly veers into something far more sinister and harrowing.
+The narrative gradually evolves into what seems to be a race between homophobia and tolerance, then it suddenly veers into something far more sinister and harrowing.

 With convincing acting and conventional photography, 1:54 delves into the horrific ramifications of bullying, thereby exposing the twisted and inconsequential sadism of human beings at a very young age.
 The Internet and smart phones play a central role in deconstructing personalities and and humiliating Tim and Francis.
 Every possibility of love and romance has been eclipsed by sheer barbarity, and both Tim and Francis have been robbed of their inherent right to love.
 The cruelty of the students will leave you jaw-dropped, but sadly the reality portrayed is not far-fetched.
 New technologies have provided young people with a very dangerous and potentially lethal weapon.